We run theatre workshops for refugee and asylum-seeking women in London.

 How we do it

-We run English language workshops, using theatre and play to help women to improve language, grow in confidence and build valuable social connections.
+We run workshops that use theatre and play to help women to improve their English, grow in confidence and build valuable social connections.
 Workshops run alongside a mentoring programme.

 Why we do it

 Women face significantly more barriers to English language support than men, and poor English leads to poor mental health far more strongly in women than in men.
 We create supportive, nurturing and fun learning environments, where participants can learn whilst developing meaningful connections.